 The British capital takes on the role of a character in Smith’s works, which frequently depict parts of London too often ignored in favour of glamorous Soho or affluent Kensington.
-Smith has described London as “a state of mind” as much as a city, and her books present a city that is thrilling, wild and stuffed with possibilities, but that also simmers with fear and friction.
+Smith has described London as “a state of mind” as much as a city, and her books provide a backdrop that is thrilling, wild and stuffed with possibilities – but that also simmers with fear and friction.

 New London tower to ‘block out solar system’